 This stunning cathedral sits uphill from the beach near Plaza 2 De Febrero.
 The beautiful white architecture is a huge contrast from the rest of Copacabana.
 You can enter for free to see the intricate interior and the large statue of the Virgen De La Candelaria.
 The plaza just outside the grounds is pretty as well, and there are a few benches to relax on.

-Though the area can be quite peaceful, it can also be very busy.
+Though the area is generally quite peaceful, it can also be very busy.
 People gather here on holidays and for mass.
 Also, many come here in the mornings to have their cars blessed for travel.
 You’ll see them splashed with holy water and adorned with flowers.

 4. Hit the Beach

 Each afternoon we spent in Copacabana, we noticed how busy the ‘beach’ was.
 Even if you simply want your picture taken with a cute alpaca, the beach is the place to do it.

 Though we mostly saw local children swimming in the frigid water, there were plenty of other people leaving the shores of Lake Titicaca with paddle boats, jet skis, kayaks, and inflatable contraptions.
 Just head down to the beach and ask around a bit before renting anything.

 There are also many beachfront restaurants serving happy hour with a view of the lake.
 These joints can initiate some pretty rowdy partying near the beach in the evenings and into the night.
 There are also concrete barriers and tree stumps along the shoreline where people often gather to hang out and meet others from around the world.

 5. Treat Yourself to Trout